The Raging Elk Canyon

 When it comes to river rafting, BC has a lot to offer, no matter the season.
 Each season brings varying intensity to the rapids we raft on.
 After winter is finished, the snow melts from the surrounding Kootenay Mountains and our early rafting season begins in May and June.
 This is an exciting time as the snowpack run-off causes the river to swell and the intensity of the rapids increase.
 This is a great time of year for thrill-seeking whitewater rafters looking to get a ‘splash to the face!’
 This time of year the water temperature is quite cool, but we provide all the necessary gear to keep you warm, exploring, and smiling.

 Early July is a great time for river rafting in BC because the temperatures start to rise, particularly in the South Country where the trip takes place.
-Plus, during this time the water's height will still be fairly high, and it will have fast running rapids.
-In August and September the water levels and wave heights drop, which creates a family friendly whitewater rafting experience, especially for kids and first time rafters.
+During that period the water's height will still be fairly high, and it will have fast running rapids.
+In August and September the water levels and wave heights drop, which creates a family friendly whitewater rafting experience, especially for kids and first-time rafters.
 There are also lots of opportunities for swimming along the way before reaching the trip's final destination at Lake Koocanusa.

 What to Expect: